 According to the calculator, those on the ground near the launch site will experience 124 dB of sound.
 That’s still instant damage.

 But If you and your family were to sit 2000 feet away, about 5.5 football fields, the noise would be under 100.
 That’s considered safe for short-term exposure.

 Chances are that you haven’t protected your ears 100% of the time, and some permanent damage has already occurred.

 Nearly 1 in 10 people ages 55-64 have disabling hearing loss.
 That rate more than doubles as someone approaches 70.

 Ignoring or trying to work around your mild to moderate hearing loss will cause the hearing loss to progress more quickly to disabling levels.

 But the great news is that getting your hearing tested and speaking with a hearing specialist gives you highly effective options for treating hearing loss and preventing further damage.

 One of the reasons disabling hearing loss rates are so high is because people wait on average 7 years too long to seek treatment.

 Don’t wait.
-Schedule a hearing test today.
+Schedule a hearing test with a qualified provider today.